sitphp/doubles/readme.md

 Here is a list of all available config parameters :

-- `allow_final_doubles` : Set this parameter to `false` to stop Doublit from trying to make doubles of final classes/methods.
+- `allow_final_doubles` : Set this parameter to `false` to stop trying to make doubles of final classes/methods.
 - `allow_protected_methods` : Set this parameter to `false` to disallow testing protected methods.
 - `allow_non_existent_classes` : Set this parameter to `false` to disallow alias doubles of non existent classes.
 - `test_unexpected_methods` : Set this parameter to `true` to automatically receive an assertion error whenever an unexpected method is called.